Monthly Thursdays and Sundays throughout summer 2019

 The series has previously featured acclaimed documentary films including Oscar nominee Abacus: Small Enough To Jail, Stephanie Wang-Breal‘s Blowin’ Up and Theo Anthony‘s RAT FILM and is part of Basilica’s long-standing film program.

-The program will also monthly FREE Sunday family matinees.
+The 2019 film and media program will also include monthly FREE Sunday family matinees.

 Our youth film programs, which in 2018 were produced in partnership with YouthFX, the Hudson Area Public Library, and the New York International Children’s Film Festival, aim to broaden access to free international film and animation screenings while providing mentorship for K-12 students.